Need help? We are available to speak to you 7 days a weekRead More

 Regardless of which category you fall under, there are some key Australia Partner visa requirements that you must fulfil in order to be eligible.

-• Minimum age - You and your partner must be 18 or above (some exemptions apply).
+• Minimum Age -You and your partner must be 18 or above (some exemptions apply).

-• Married or de facto relationship - You can apply as either a married or de facto partner.
+• Married or De Facto Relationship - You can apply as either a married or de facto partner.
 For a de facto relationship, you must provide evidence of living together for at least 12 months unless compelling reasons can be demonstrated.

-• Health and character requirements - This can include undergoing health examinations and obtaining police clearance certificates.
+• Health and Character Requirements - This can include undergoing health examinations and obtaining police clearance certificates.

 Same-sex partners are eligible to apply for this visa.